Xelrac21/Bullet-Hell-Project/README.md

 # Bullet-Hell-Project
-College project featuring a 2d bullet hell type of game
+College project featuring a 2d bullet hell type of game.
+One of my very first c++ full projects so it's very crude and not well written.

 - Worked on this back in 2016 as a final college project with Stephen Yap and Ryan Reisen Tiongson Cua
 - Crude and has memory leaks